comanoc/JavaProgrammer1/README.md

   In this program, you are asked to create a simple desktop calculator.
 The program should be compiled and run from the command prompt (cmd).
-    • Create a class named Calculator, to be stored in a package named, com.javadevelopers.code.
+    * Create a class named Calculator, to be stored in a package named, com.javadevelopers.code.
-    • The class should have the following instance variables. o private float no1;
+    * The class should have the following instance variables. o private float no1;
       o private float no2;
       o private String operator;
-    • Accessor (‘setter and getter’) methods should be created to allow the instance variables to be set and retrieved.
+    * Accessor (‘setter and getter’) methods should be created to allow the instance variables to be set and retrieved.
-    • Create a method named, performCalculation(), which performs the appropriate calculation (addition, subtraction, multiplication, division and modulus) and returns the result. o Create a class named, Assignment1_4.java, which contains the main method. o Use a Scanner object to prompt the user to enter two operands and an operator. o The user must not be allowed to enter invalid data.
+    * Create a method named, performCalculation(), which performs the appropriate calculation (addition, subtraction, multiplication, division and modulus) and returns the result.
+    * Create a class named, Assignment1_4.java, which contains the main method.
+    * Use a Scanner object to prompt the user to enter two operands and an operator.
+    * The user must not be allowed to enter invalid data.
 For example, the operands must be numeric and the operator must be one of the following (+,- ,*,/,%).
-For each data input, the program should not proceed, until the user has entered valid data. o Finally, class Assignment1_4 should use the Calculator class, to perform the calculation, and display the result.
+For each data input, the program should not proceed, until the user has entered valid data.
+    * Finally, class Assignment1_4 should use the Calculator class, to perform the calculation, and display the result.
     The password is enigma and the user should be given three opportunities to enter it